KelliSmith17/Masters/README.md

-# The role of Transposable Elements in the genome evolution of fungal endophytes
+# The role of transposable elements in the evolution of fungal endophyte genomes

 ## Kelli Smith Masters Thesis 2022